 HSWPG recognises the importance of managers and trade union representatives working in partnership on this agenda.
 This includes the development of a proactive approach, joint training, jointly agreed policies and early identification of problems.
 This approach can promote trust, a shared understanding and create a positive culture.
-The HSWPG partnership working page provides further details and guidance for creating partnerships.

 An organisational approach